 Key: CAS Number = CAS registry number from database maintained by Chemical Abstracts Services.
 The Chemical Abstracts Service is a division of the American Chemical Society.
+LOR = Limit of reporting

-- ^ = This result is computed from individual analyte detections at or above the level of reporting - ø = ALS is not NATA accredited for these tests. - ~ = Indicates an estimated value. - EK067G (Total Phosphorus as P): Some samples were diluted due to matrix interference.
+^ = This result is computed from individual analyte detections at or above the level of reporting

+- EK067G (Total Phosphorus as P): Some samples were diluted due to matrix interference.
 LOR adjusted accordingly. - EP080: Total Xylenes is the sum of the reported concentrations of m&p-Xylene and o-Xylene at or above the LOR. - Samples containing fine particulate matter less than 1.2 μm may bias low for TSS via EA025H. - EG020-T (Total Metals by ICP-MS): Limit of reporting raised for sample MB4A (EB2019500-005) due to matrix interference. - It is recognised that EG020T (Total Metals) is less than EG020F (Dissolved Metals) for sample MB4A (EB2019500-005).
 However, the difference is within experimental variation of the methods. - EG020-F (Dissolved Metals by ICP-MS): Limit of reporting raised for sample MB4A (EB2019500-005) due to matrix interference. - Sodium Adsorption Ratio (where reported): Where results for Na, Ca or Mg are <LOR, a concentration at half the reported LOR is incorporated into the SAR calculation.
 This represents a conservative approach for Na relative to the assumption that <LOR = zero concentration and a conservative approach for Ca & Mg relative to the assumption that <LOR is equivalent to the LOR concentration.